pylipp/pydartz/README.md

 - `v1.2` is the last version to support Python 2.
 - `v2.1.1` is the last version to support Python 3.6.
 - `v2.2.0` is the last version to support Python 3.7.
+- `v2.3.3` is the last version to support Python 3.8.

 ## Usage